amiellib/MunheEx3/README.md

 entities is a package where all the entities are defined(packman,fruit,map,path,game).

-GUI is a package where all the graphic are done.
+GUI is a package where all the graphics are done.

 #funcions in the map toolbar

 file:

-• new = crate new map
+• new = create new map

-• run = make the path and move the packmans
+• run = calculate the path and move the packmans

 • clean = clear the map

-• Exit = stop the app
+• Exit = exit the app

 game:

-• fruit = click on the map will put a fruit from now
+• fruit = click on the map will put a fruit from now in the click location

-• packman = click on the map will put a packman from now
+• packman = click on the map will put a packman from now in the click location

-• custom fruit weight = from now the weight of fruit will be the number you put now
+• custom fruit weight = from now the weight of fruit will be the number you put in

-• custom fruit hight = from now the hight of fruit will be the number you put now
+• custom fruit height = from now the height of fruit will be the number you put in

-• custom packman speed = from now the speed of packman will be the number you put now
+• custom packman speed = from now the speed of packman will be the number you put in

-• custom packman range = from now the range of packman will be the number you put now
+• custom packman range = from now the range of packman will be the number you put in

-• custom packman hight = from now the hight of packman will be the number you put now
+• custom packman height = from now the height of packman will be the number you put in

+* in all these if you put an ilagical value it will go back to the default.

 speed:

-• slow down = packman will run slowe down
+• slow down = packman will run slower by half

-• fast forwards = packman will run will go faster
+• fast forwards = packman will run faster (times 2)

 import/export: